 |

-This billet has
+This billet has the

-the same advantages as the "Bopper Billets"
+same advantages as the "Bopper Billets" but have

-up longer than you will.
-More expensive due to machining
+you will.
+More expensive due to machining costs of the handles

-costs of the handles and expensive copper.
-It boasts
+and expensive copper.
+It boasts strong durability, accuracy,

-out last any lead filled Bopper Billet. |
+forgiveness and will out last any lead filled Bopper Billet.

 Solid